-During the COVID-19 emergency, Medicaid cases with authorization that ends in March, April, May, June, July, August, September, October and November will be automatically extended.
+During the COVID-19 emergency, Medicaid cases with authorization that ends in March, April, May, June, July, August, September, October, November December 2020 and January, February, March, April 2021 will be automatically extended.
 Any case that is closed for failure to renew or failure to provide documentation during COVID-19 will be re-opened and coverage restored to ensure no gap in coverage.
 Excess resources cases will be extended for 6 months.
+Surplus cases will be extended 6 months.
 See below for information regarding coverage for Surplus cases.

 The renewal extension applies to all renewal cases including Office of Mail Renewal, MLTC, Nursing Home Eligibility, Medicare Savings Program, MBI-WPD (entitled to 6 months extended grace period if loss of employment), Stenson/Recipients who lose their SSI eligibility and Rosenberg/Recipients who lose their eligibility for cash assistance.